 Since the diplomatic standoff, both states have made attempts to assert their influence in the region, which has influenced Middle Eastern politics, particularly in the case of Yemen.

-In Iraq and Syria, Iran gained the upper hand owing to its military assistance to the respective governments in fighting the Islamic State of Iraq and Syria (ISIS).
-This assistance was transformed into Iran’s political leverage over these countries.
-Not only was Iran able to defeat ISIS in these states, but it also managed to withstand the pressure of other external actors.
-Despite western and Gulf discontent with the Assad regime in Syria, Iranian support alongside Russia proved pivotal in consolidating Assad’s power.
-Similarly, in the post-ISIS period, despite political turmoil, Iran emerged as the largest trading partner of Iraq, which translated into its influence in the country as well.
+In Iraq and Syria, Iran gained the upper hand through its military assistance to the respective governments in their fight against the Islamic State of Iraq and Syria (ISIS).
+This support translated into significant political leverage for Iran in these countries.
+Iran not only helped defeat ISIS but also managed to resist pressure from other external actors.
+Despite Western and Gulf dissatisfaction with the Assad regime in Syria, Iranian support, along with Russia, was crucial in consolidating Assad’s power.
+Similarly, in the post-ISIS period, despite ongoing political turmoil, Iran became Iraq’s largest trading partner, which further solidified its influence in the country.
 However, Iranian victories in these states came at an economic cost.

 Role of Global Powers